Skip to main content

 The New Zealand Archaeological Association (NZAA) holds a database of all the archaeological sites in the country.
 This is accessible through our online Property map, under the Layer ‘Archaeological Sites’.

-Three archaeological sites are also scheduled in the Wellington City District Plan 2024 due to their regional significance.
+Three archaeological sites are also scheduled in the Wellington City District Plan 2024 due to their significant heritage value.

 All archaeological sites are protected by the Heritage New Zealand Pouhere Taonga Act 2014.
 It is a requirement of the Act that an Archaeological Authority (consent) is granted if a site may be modified or destroyed.